01 of 10

-Pruning apple trees brings fear and trepidation to gardeners.
-Pruning apple trees improves the tree's vigor and fruit production.
-But it just seems so complicated.
-Take heart.
-It is almost impossible to kill a tree by pruning it.
-And most of the intimidating pruning takes place the first 3 years of an apple tree's life.
-Conquer that and you're 90% done.
+Pruning your apple tree improves the tree's vigor and fruit production.
+But it seems complicated, and many gardeners are apprehensive about tackling the task.
+Take heart—it is almost impossible to kill a tree by pruning it, and the most of the intimidating pruning takes place in the first three years of an apple tree's life.
+Conquer that and you're 90 percent done.

-You want to accomplish 2 things with maintenance pruning of your apple tree
+You want to accomplish two things with maintenance pruning of your apple tree:

 - Encourage fruiting spurs

 - Open the branches... so that sunlight and air can reach all the ripening fruit

 - Lopping shears or saw for larger branches

 - Protective gear: safety glasses, hardhat

 Why You Need to Prune Your Apple Tree

 Most fruit trees grown in home gardens are spurring types.
 A spur is a short (3- to 5-inch) branch where the apple tree flowers and sets fruit.
 Pruning encourages the tree to grow more of these fruiting spurs by removing competing suckers and unproductive wood.Continue to 3 of 10 below.